Saying “I do” to Workplace Peace By Wendi Dykes

 Establish a solution

 An “I-statement” will include four parts: (1) a feeling statement, (2) identifying the problematic behavior/attitude, (3) the consequence associated with that attitude/behavior, and (4) the expected change.
-An “I-statement” based on the hypothetical situation of an employee failing to respond to a donor in a timely manner may be: “I feel embarrassed when I hear from a donor that she feels unappreciated.
+An “I-statement” based on the hypothetical situation of an employee failing to respond to a donor promptly may be: “I feel embarrassed when I hear from a donor that she feels unappreciated.
 I would be disappointed if I had to reassign the donor relationship to another.
 I expect all donors to receive a response to their inquiry within 24 hours.”

 If so, then say: “I Do.”